quarkusio/quarkus-quickstarts/tests-with-coverage/README.md

 </project>
 ```

-It also requires a small change in surefire configuration.
+It also requires a small change in the Surefire configuration.
 Note below that we specified ```jacoco-agent.destfile``` as a system property in the default case (unit tests) and for the integration tests.

 ```XML
 <project>